SriramanT/qmc_master_code/README.md

 QMC methods are among the few unbiased methods available to date.
 In general, they circumvent the exponential complexity hurdle making it algebraic instead.
 However, for fermionic systems, a sign oscillation deems the algorithm exponential, hence not very effective.
 This is due to the antisymmetric nature of the many-fermion wavefunction.
 One of the main tasks of this project is to investigate how to solve this issue.
 Some approximations exist.
 They perform differently depending on the problem at hand.

 This masters thesis is about implementing an algorithm to deal with tight-binding problems for 2D interacting electronic models.
-Ultimately, the goal is to write a code that simulates a specific interacting electron system: a transition metal dichalcogenide (TMD) nanoribbon.
+Ultimately, the goal was to write a code that simulates a specific interacting electron system: a transition metal dichalcogenide (TMD) nanoribbon.

 TMD's are graphene-like 2D materials that are promising from both a theoretical and an application perspective.
 A nanoribbon is a 2D  nanostructure that is much longer on one direction than on the other (like a ribbon), so that electronic edge states become relevant and lead to unusual properties.
 In practice, this means that we can use periodic boundary conditions on the longer direction, and open boundary conditions on the other.

 An example of an interesting property of these nanostructures that we wish to investigate is magnetism.
 Furthermore, one might be interested in the different phases that arise within the system and in how do the transitions between them occur.
 For example, recent papers point at the possibility of topological superconductivity in TMD nanoribbons.
 This is a many-body effect that is only captured numerically by state of the art techniques such as QMC.

-In short, our aim is to carry out a theoretical study (with particular emphasis on numerical aspects) of the properties of a TMD nanoribbon - a graphene-like 2D nanostructure - where electron interactions are particularly relevant using a QMC method.
+In short, our aim is to carry out a theoretical study (with particular emphasis on numerical aspects) of the properties of a TMD nanoribbon - a graphene-like 2D nanostructure where electron interactions are particularly relevant - using a QMC method.

 ## Getting started

-To run the code I implemented simply open the following directory:
+To run the code our Determinant QMC implementation simply open the following directory:

-cd detelectro-1.0/src
+cd DETELECTRO-1.0/fast-version

 and compile the code using